 You are here

-- Ashley Kinder, MD, FACP
+- Melinda E. Kantsiper, MD, FACP

-- Maia Tavadze, MD, FACP
+- Viray Shah, MD, FACP

-(March 2022) Congratulations to the Maryland Chapter's newest Fellows.
+(July 2022) Congratulations to the Maryland Chapter's newest Fellows.
 Fellowship in the College is an honor.
 Being an FACP® is a distinction earned from colleagues who recognize your accomplishments and achievements over and above the practice of medicine.
 The most important considerations for ACP Fellowship are excellence and contributions made to both medicine and to the broader community in which the internist lives and practices.

-(December 2021) A summary of Board of Regents (BOR) actions on resolutions debated at the Fall 2021 Board of Governors (BOG) virtual meeting is now available.
+(June 2022) A summary of Board of Regents (BOR) actions on resolutions debated at the Spring 2022 Board of Governors (BOG) meeting is now available.
 Resolutions initiated by ACP members and endorsed by a chapter council and the BOG become ACP policy when adopted by the BOR.

 If you have an idea you'd like to suggest to ACP, consider submitting a resolution to our chapter.

 (June 2021) President Joseph Biden signed legislation on June 17, 2021 making Juneteenth a federal holiday celebrating the emancipation of enslaved African Americans in the United States.
 Juneteenth commemorates June 19, 1865, the day that enslaved persons in Galveston, Texas learned the news of emancipation from Union troops who had just arrived in the area, in accordance with the Emancipation Proclamation which had been issued by President Abraham Lincoln over two years prior.
 It has historically been celebrated as a second Independence Day in local and regional celebrations across the U.S. since 1866 and is an opportunity to share a long legacy of African American cultural traditions.
 The Maryland ACP Chapter strongly supports observance of Juneteenth as a day of reflection, to learn from our history and prepare ourselves for the important work ahead of us.